 What Lives In Dry Holes?

 Dry holes offer a habitat for larger animals such as birds and bats, although some smaller anthropods also live there.
-Centipedes and spiders can be found in many holes throughout the year, although some species of insect use the holes as protection from the winter cold.
+Centipedes and spiders can be found in many holes throughout the year, although some insects use the holes as protection from the winter cold.

-Many birds use dry tree holes to nest.
-Owls, doves, starlings, nuthatches and species of tits can often be found in dry holes.
+Many birds use dry tree holes for nesting.
+Doves, starlings, and nuthatches can often be found in dry holes.

-Larger species such as squirrels will also use dry holes to nest in, although they will generally use the holes higher up the trunk.
-Mice, stoats and small cats may use holes that are lower down the tree.
+Larger species such as squirrels will also use dry holes for nesting in, although they will generally use the holes higher up the trunk.
+Mice, stoats, and small cats may use holes that are lower down the tree.

 Many animals will use the holes in trees at some point to escape the cold or even predators.